liangzifei/MRH-Net/README.md

 Optional:
 1. ANTs
 ```
-And JHU_P60 atlas work as an Intermediary to assistent registration.
-JHU_P60 atlas is uploaded online: https://osf.io/rnsjv/
+And JHU_P60 atlas could work as an Intermediary to assistent registration.

+JHU_P60 atlas is generated from averaging 10 mouse subjects and uploaded online: https://osf.io/rnsjv/

 ### step1.
 In training data preparison(MRH_trainingG.m)